-From the grandiose to the impossibly beautiful, inland or coastal, busy or relatively untouched by tourism, there's some absolute gems to be discovered in Mallorca.
-Here's our recommendations for the best towns on the island.
+Which are the best towns in Mallorca?
+From the grandiose to the impossibly beautiful, inland or coastal, busy or relatively untouched by tourism, there’s some absolute gems to be discovered.
+Here’s our recommendations for the best towns on the island.
+For the best villages – Click here.

 Early 2021 Getaway Deals: Save 15% or more on your next booking with Booking.com – Show me the deals

 Grand merchant houses, orange and lemon groves, a famous tram which connects the small town of Soller with the Port de Soller district – all surrounded by the steep hills of the Serra de Tramuntana.
-Soller is an old Mediterranean town, designed around narrow streets with traditional style residential townhouses and is very popular with tourists & day trippers.
+Soller is an old Mediterranean town, designed around narrow streets with traditional style residential townhouses and is very popular with tourists & day trippers and one of the best towns on the island.
 Known as Vall d’Or (Golden Valley), orange and lemon groves have been watered from sources in the hills as far back as the 13th century with exports of citrus fruit laying the foundations for the great wealth of the town.

 Located within a horseshoe shaped bay with great sea views and a mountain backdrop, this family-friendly tourist resort of Port de Pollensa was once a fishing village & still features a large marina.
 Entrancing views over to the jagged formations of the Formentor peninsula, the display of traditional llaüts (Mallorcan fishing boats), prohibitive building regulations and long swathes of sandy beach make the port very attractive and faithful visitors return to the resort time and time again.